Sandra-headscape/documentation/source/content/github-application.md

 The GitHub Application is currently in private Beta.

-We will address these limitaitons before the application is made generally available.
+We will address these limitations before the application is made generally available.

 ### Limited to new projects created by the Terminus